Jack Russell Terrier

 Do they require a lot of exercise?

-Yes, they are high-energy working dogs that require significant daily physical and mental exercise to prevent boredom.
+Yes, they are high-energy working dogs that require significant daily physical activity and mental stimulation.

 Can they live in apartments?